-We all lose fluids from our bodies every day as we sweat, pass urine or cry.
+We all lose fluids from our bodies every day as we sweat, pass urine, or cry.
 Drinking enough water and other liquids helps replenish the lost fluids.
 Toddlers are dependent on their caregivers for this replenishment.
-According to a health website, children between the ages of one and three years need 1.3 litres of water per day.
+According to a health website, children between the ages of one and three years need 1.3 liters of water per day.
 If they don't get the optimum amount of fluids, they run the risk of becoming dehydrated.
 So, make sure your toddler is getting enough fluids.

 It is vital to know the early signs of dehydration in your toddler so you can respond quickly.

-A glass of water is often viewed as the basic of drinks.
+A glass of water is often viewed as the basis of drinks.
 However, there are many essential nutrients present in it.
 Want to know what's in a glass of water?
 Read the article below to find out.